ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field

 \subsection{Monte Carlo Updates}

 There is no need for the user to explicitly call specific updates or interact with internal C++ classes when using the documented interfaces.
-Internally, we use all five updates described in the original algorithm by Wu, Deng, and Prokof'ev \cite{Wu2012}.
+Internally, we use all five updates described in the original algorithm of Wu, Deng, and Prokof'ev \cite{Wu2012}.
 These must furthermore be supplemented with the following two updates: Because for high temperatures and for zero off-diagonal fields the spin at imaginary time $0=\beta$ cannot be flipped, we allow for flipping the spin on the entire imaginary axis on one bond or on a plaquette (star) in the $\hat{\sigma}^x$-basis ($\hat{\sigma}^z$-basis).

-These updates only change the energy terms diagonal in the given basis and is trivial when caching the total integrated diagonal energy (the update locally flips the sign of the total integrated potential energy).
+These updates only change the energy terms diagonal in the given basis and are trivial when caching the total integrated diagonal energy (the update locally flips the sign of the total integrated potential energy).
 Another advantage is that integrated autocorrelation times for observables diagonal in the given basis improve even in regimes that were previously accessible.
-All seven updates are equally likely to be proposed, and we use a 64-bit Mersenne-Twister for pseudorandom numbers \cite{Matsumoto1998} with the ability to externally set the seed.
+By default, all seven updates are equally likely to be proposed.
+The user may manually fine-tune the proposal probabilities when maximizing performance in a very specific parameter regime.
+We use a 64-bit Mersenne-Twister for pseudorandom numbers \cite{Matsumoto1998} with the ability to set the seed externally.
 Some updates have early exits for input parameters for which they will always be rejected.